In the Year of the Boar and Jackie Robinson: Plot

 In 1947, the Year of the Boar, Sixth Cousin, also known as Bandit, leaves China with her parents for a new beginning in America.
 Proud of the American name that she chose herself, Shirley Temple Wong is optimistic that her new home will be the land of many opportunities.
-But it's harder than she expected.
-Though her classmates in Brooklyn come from a variety of backgrounds, Shirley is the only one who doesn't speak English, and she worries that she will never have a friend.
-Then she gets in a fight with Mabel, the tallest, scariest girl in the fifth grade.
-Though Shirley winds up with two black eyes, she is faithful to the code of childhood and doesn't tell anyone what happened.
+However, it is harder than she expected.
+Though her classmates in Brooklyn come from a variety of backgrounds, Shirley is the only one who does not speak English, and she worries that she will never have a friend.
+Then Shirley gets in a fight with Mabel, the tallest, scariest, and fastest girl in the fifth grade.
+Though Shirley winds up with two black eyes, she is faithful to the code of childhood and does not tell anyone what happened.
 Her silence gains her the respect and friendship of Mabel, who gives her the gift that truly changes her life: baseball.
-Soon Shirley is the biggest Brooklyn Dodgers fan of all, listening to the radio to hear the triumphs and heartbreaks of the team and her hero, Jackie Robinson.
+Soon, Shirley is the biggest Brooklyn Dodgers fan of all, listening to the radio to hear the triumphs and heartbreaks of the team and her hero, Jackie Robinson.
 Meanwhile, she takes piano lessons from her landlord, Señora Rodriguez, and saves money by baby-sitting Mrs. O'Reilly's triplets.
-She begins to feel at home, and yet deep within herself Shirley discovers that she wants to hold on to her memories of China, and the knowledge that she is Chinese inside, as well as American.
-She can be both — a "double happiness."
+Shirley begins to feel at home, and yet deep within herself Shirley discovers that she wants to hold on to her memories of China, and the knowledge that she is Chinese inside, as well as American.
+Shirley can be both — a "double happiness."
 However, when Shirley is sad, there is always someone painting.

 Background

-Author Bette Bao Lord immigrated to the United States from China at the age of 8, after her father was sent to the US and unable to return to China due to political unrest.
-In the Year of the Boar and Jackie Robinson captures some of Lord's experiences as a child immigrant.
+Author Bette Bao Lord immigrated to the United States from China at age eight after her father was sent to the United States and was unable to return to China due to political unrest.
+In the Year of the Boar and Jackie Robinson captures some of Lord's experiences as an immigrant.